Our team

 Kristen Tobey, John Carroll University

-Kristen Tobey is Assistant Professor in the Department of Theology and Religious Studies.
+Kristen Tobey is Associate Professor in the Department of Theology and Religious Studies.
 She is a sociologist of religion who researches the dynamics and mechanisms of religious identity, community, and boundaries in the pluralistic context of the contemporary United States.
 Her first book, Plowshares: Protest, Performance, and Identity in the Nuclear Age (Pennsylvania State University Press, 2016) explores the religio-political world of a group of radical Catholic anti-nuclear activists, who trespass onto nuclear facilities to bring about “symbolic disarmament” by hammering and pouring their own blood over the equipment.
 She has also written about the Plowshares in the Journal of Religion and the Journal of Political Theology.
 Her current research examines the “in-between” religious identities of people who feel disconnected from a religious community but do not wish to leave the community.
 She is looking at how these individuals blend affiliation and disaffiliation into new forms of religious identity and community, and what they reveal about the contemporary American religious landscape.

 Jolyon Thomas, University of Pennsylvania

-Jolyon Thomas is Assistant Professor of Religious Studies at the University of Pennsylvania.
+Jolyon Thomas is Associate Professor of Religious Studies at the University of Pennsylvania.
 He holds a PhD from Princeton University, an MA from the University of Hawai‘i at Mānoa, and a BA from Grinnell College.
 His first book, Drawing on Tradition: Manga, Anime, and Religion in Contemporary Japan, was published by University of Hawai‘i Press in 2012.
 His second book, Faking Liberties: Religious Freedom in American-Occupied Japan, is now available from University of Chicago Press.
 With the generous support of a Japan Foundation Center for Global Partnership/Social Science Research Council Abe Fellowship, he is now working on a third book, tentatively titled Difficult Subjects: Debating Religion and Public Education in Japan and the United States.

 Judith Weisenfeld, Princeton University